 Performance outcomes Acceptable outcomes

 P014 A014

 Critical infrastructure does not increase the potential bushfire hazard.
 Critical or potentially hazardous infrastructure such as water supply, electricity, gas and telecommunications are undergrounded.

 Local heritage places

 P015 A015

 Development maintains an intact context and setting that is compatible with the cultural heritage significance of the place.
 No acceptable outcome is prescribed.

 Stock Route Network

 P016 A016

 The stock route network identified in SPP mapping - Economic Growth > Agriculture > Stock route network is protected from encroachment by incompatible land uses and allows safe passage of stock traversing the stock route.
 Development does not adversely impact other stock route values including recreational, environmental and heritage.
+No new allotments are created within or adjacent to the stock route network identified in SPP mapping - Economic Growth > Agriculture > Stock route network.

 Petroleum Pipelines

 P017 A017

 The integrity of pipelines carrying petroleum is maintained.
 No development is located closer than 200 m from a pipeline or pipeline easement identified on SPP Mapping > Environment and Heritage > Emissions and Hazardous Activities > High pressure gas pipeline.